cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n/ra1n-linux.md

 ## Installing checkra1n

+checkra1n provides native support to machines running a Debian-based distro (e.g Ubuntu).
+It's recommended that you follow [specific instructions](https://checkra.in/linux) provided by the checkra1n team themselves.

+However, if that doesn't work, attempt the following

 1. Run the `checkra1n` binary in the terminal using `./checkra1n`
     - You may need to run `sudo chmod a+x ./checkra1n` if the binary doesn't run
     - If you're on an A11 device, you will need to head into `Options`, then enable the `Skip A11 BPR Check` option once it runs